 - Compile a directory of relevant organisations.

-For further information about the Network, please read the article ‘Engaging with civil society: proposals for a new MeCCSA policy network’ by Maire Messenger-Davies on the MeCCSA’s newsletter Three-D, Mar 2008 (pp 8-9).
+For further information about the establishment of the Network, please read the article ‘Engaging with civil society: proposals for a new MeCCSA policy network’ by Maire Messenger-Davies on the MeCCSA’s newsletter Three-D, Mar 2008 (pp 8-9).

 The Network operates a mailing list at JISCmail: